 is not painful and can be corrected with treatment.

 Clubfoot is very common; approximately 1 in every 1,000 newborns has clubfoot.
-Of those, one in three have both feet affected.
-Two out of three clubfoot babies are boys.
+Of those, 1 in 3 have clubfoot in both feet and 2 out of 3 are boys.
 Clubfoot is twice as likely if the baby's parents or their other children also have it.
 Less severe infant foot problems also are common

 all of your baby's clubfoot deformities at the same time.
 After surgery, another cast holds the clubfoot together while it heals.
-It's still possible for the muscles in your child's foot to try to return to the clubfoot position and special shoes or braces likely will be used for a year or more after surgery.
+Since it's still possible for the muscles in your child's foot to try to return to the clubfoot position, special shoes

-If your child's clubfoot is not treated, he or she could have difficulty walking and functioning normally.
 With treatment, your child should have a nearly normal foot.
 He or she can usually run and play without pain and can wear normal shoes.
-The corrected clubfoot will not be perfect, however.
-You should expect it to stay one to one-and-a-half sizes smaller and somewhat less mobile than the normal foot.
-The calf muscles in your child's clubfoot leg also will be smaller.
+You can expect the corrected clubfoot to stay 1-1.5 sizes smaller

 The American Orthopaedic Foot & Ankle Society (AOFAS) offers information on this site as an educational service.
 The content of FootCareMD, including text, images, and graphics, is for informational purposes only.
 The content is not intended to substitute